thangarajvisolve/Sample/README.markdown

     http://www.prismtech.com/opensplice/opensplice-dds-community/software-downloads

-  Extract the downloaded tar file with following command, after extracted the tar file you can find the HDE folder.
+  Extract the downloaded tar file with following command, after extracted the tar file you could find the HDE folder.

       $ tar xf OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz

       $ source release.com

-Use the above command to source the path to run the OpenSplice.

       $ ospl start

+Use the above commands to source the path and to start  OpenSplice.

 BOOST LIBRARY
 ------------